7targets/7targets-docs/_posts/2021-07-30-How-to-send-Webinar-Invitations-to-Selected-Audience-within-minutes.md

 ## Step 5

 Name the Broadcast message.
-Select the date and time and then click on 'Create' button.
+Select the date and time and then click on 'Okay' button.

 ![image](../../images/webinar-50.png)